IndustrieCreative/odoo_addons/ir_attachment_orphan_gc/README.md

 one.
 The other record is the thumbnail, which is handled automatically and hidden by default in the Attachments tree view.

+If you are not in Superuser Mode, you cannot display all the attachments in "ir.attachment".
+For this reason, if you need to debug, I suggest to login as Superuser (from the Debug menu in the systray when you are in Developer Mode).

+By default, Attachments with ``res_field`` set to value are not displayed and are not managed by this garbage collector.
+So see all all the Attachments in tree view, you can use the preset filter "SHOW ALL".

 ---

 ## Examples